Keyboard shortcuts

 • 'lowercase for lifetimes.

-The rust-guidelines also prescribes more precise naming conventions for particular constructs:
+The Rust API Guidelines also prescribes more precise naming conventions for particular constructs:

 The basic rule (C-CASE) is checked by the compiler (with the nonstandard_style lint set).